calcode/calcode.github.io/_posts/2015-10-05-marketing-society-digital-day-15.md

 > Missed the event?
 Alan Barr, Digital Director of [The Big Partnership](http://www.bigpartnership.co.uk/) kindly made available his [highlights](http://www.bigpartnership.co.uk/blog/digital-marketing/518-big-at-digitalday2015) over on their blog (thanks for the mention Alan!).

-I was pleased to be asked to join the afternoon session to share my own experiences.
-Here are the soundbites:
+I was pleased to be asked to join the afternoon session to listen to the experiences of others and to share my own.
+Thanks for being so open.
+Here are my soundbites:

 - **digital hides a modern business strategy**, it’s the convergence of things like marketing, communications, change and technology - don’t expect chief digital officers to be around in 10 years
 - we have to accept **we won’t always be able to directly shape the experience for users**.
 Content is being taken out of context and presented back to users through search engines and personal assistants.
 So, focus on structured data and help shape this